 I was brought in as a UX Consultant by USDM Digital, EIR’s marketing agency, to evaluate ways to update and improve their site.
-They knew they needed cleaner UI and usability best practices to boost underperforming vacation rental bookings and drive more traffic to other verticals beyond the limits of ongoing digital marketing tactics.
+I advocated for cleaner UI and usability best practices to boost underperforming vacation rental bookings and drive more traffic to other verticals beyond the limits of ongoing digital marketing tactics.

 Defining the Problem

-One of the first things I did after observing the client’s current site was to review their large set of data to understand what specific problems improved UX and UI could solve.
+One of the first things I did after observing the client’s current site was to review their large data set to understand what specific problems improved UX and UI could solve.
 Data included Google analytics reports, heat maps, and user reviews.

 We can assume the current site’s outdated and unpolished look accounts for at least some bounce rate.

-The checkout data is much clearer: Users who interact on the site are leaving before booking, which indicates pain points in the booking flow.
+The checkout data is much clearer: Many users who interact on the site are leaving before booking, which indicates pain points in the booking flow.
 We can fix that...then measure the results.

 To ensure my UX solutions matched the needs of users, I segmented our audience and created personas based on data trends.

 To ensure our UI was on par with rivals, I ran a competitive analysis of family-oriented coastal vacation rental sites and compiled a presentation deck spotlighting best practices.